rclone/rclone/docs/content/docs.md

 rename a file locally then sync it to a remote, rclone will delete the old file on the remote and upload a new copy.

+An rclone sync with `--track-renames` runs like a normal sync, but keeps track of objects which exist in the destination but not in the source (which would normally be deleted), and which objects exist in the source but not the destination (which would normally be transferred).
+These objects are then candidates for renaming.

+After the sync, rclone matches up the source only and destination only objects using the `--track-renames-strategy` specified and either renames the destination object or transfers the source and deletes the destination object. `--track-renames` is stateless like all of rclone's syncs.

-If you use this flag, and the remote supports server-side copy or server-side move, and the source and destination have a compatible hash, then this will track renames during `sync` operations and perform renaming server-side.
+To use this flag the destination must support server-side copy or server-side move, and to use a hash based `--track-renames-strategy` (the default) the source and the destination must have a compatible hash.

-Files will be matched by size and hash - if both match then a rename will be considered.

 If the destination does not support server-side copy or move, rclone will fall back to the default behaviour and log an error level message